Can Cats Eat Pine Nuts? Potential Health Benefits & Risks

 - Plain hazelnuts

-The list of nuts you shouldn’t give your pet is longer than the approved list.
-These include:
+The list of nuts you should never give your pet include:

 - Old or moldy walnuts.
 Of course, you wouldn’t give your pet moldy food, but some nuts are simply prone to mold, and your cat could get into them.
 Old or moldy walnuts could cause seizures.